John-Allard/treemble-site/docs/showing-the-tree-and-fixing-problems.md

 Tip: By pressing the <kbd>S</kbd> key repeatedly, you can flash the branch overlays on and off, making it easy to confirm that the recreated tree fully overlaps the tree in the image.

+### Exporting an SVG of the Tree

+At this point, you can save the branch overlay that treemble plots as a clean vector graphic (no background image, no node dots).
+Choose `File ▾ → Export Tree SVG`.

+Treemble will save an `.svg` file containing exactly the plotted branches.
+If tip names have been added, those labels will be included in the SVG.
+This is ideal for importing into illustration or slideshow software where you can edit the label text and adjust delete or add branches as needed for display purposes.

 ## 2. Fixing Problems

 If you missed placing a node, the tree computing algorithm will fail to recreate the fully connected bifurcating tree.
 Treemble will help you to find the location of the problem.